-The Revolutionary Insurrection in Nanchang.
-Every revolutionist will be of the opinion that a government consisting of elements treacherous to the revolution and supported by officers and big landowners, must in all circumstances be over-thrown.
-The revolt in Nanchang under the leader-ship of Generals Yeh Ting and Ho Lung is the be-gimming of the fight against the Wuhan government.
+Every revolutionist will be of the opinion that a government consisting of elements treacherous to the revolution and supported by officers and big landowners, must in all circumstances be overthrown.
+The revolt in Nanchang under the leadership of Generals Yeh Ting and Ho Lung is the beginning of the fight against the Wuhan government.
 A new revolutionary centre is being formed.
 Yeh Ting is the most capable general of the former so-called iron revolutionary 4th army corps.
 He has long been a member of the Communist Party.
 After the failure of the revolt in Nanchang, the troops of Yeh Ting and Ho Lung numbering 20,000 bayonets proceeded on the way to Kwantung.
-Perhaps they will succeed in capturing the old revolutionary headwill succeed in capturing the old revolutionary headquarters.
+Perhaps they will succeed in capturing the old revolutionary head-quarters.

 In spite of the most fearful suppressive measures of the dictator of Kwantung, Li Dji Chin, many villages in the province, even including those quite close to the town of Canton, are occupied by armed peasants.
-In other provinces also in which power-ful peasant risings have taken place, as Hunan, Kiangsi, Hupeh, the peasants, especially in those parts far removed from means of communication, still have the power in their hands.
+In other provinces also in which powerful peasant risings have taken place, as Hunan, Kiangsi, Hupeh, the peasants, especially in those parts far removed from means of communication, still have the power in their hands.
 The present time is particularly suitable to a further peasant movement.
 The harvest has commenced.
-The land-owners are demanding the immediate payment of the high rents.
-It will of course come to a sharp strug-gle between the peasants and the big landowners.
-In spite of the most fearful suppressive measures The armed peasant troops who are in hiding will again appear in order to conduct the fight against the landowners.
-There are sufficient revolutionary forces available. forces available.
+The landowners are demanding the immediate payment of the high rents.
+It will of course come to a sharp struggle between the peasants and the big landowners.
+The armed peasant troops who are in hiding will again appear in order to conduct the fight against the landowners.
+There are sufficient revolutionary forces available.

-The counter-revolutionary Wuhan government and The counter-revolutionary Wuhan government and the treacherous Kuomintang leaders are the play-thing of generals who are greatly divided even among themselves.
-The group of the Hunan gen-erals are nominally under the leadership of General Tang Sen Dji: as a matter of fact, however, Gen-eral Ho Tien has a great power.
+The counter-revolutionary Wuhan government and the treacherous Kuomintang leaders are the plaything of generals who are greatly divided even among themselves.
+The group of the Hunan generals are nominally under the leadership of General Tang Sen Dji: as a matter of fact, however, General Ho Tien has a great power.
 An old Hunan general, Tan Yen Kai, is likewise attempting to overthrow Tang Sen Dji and to go to Wuhan as ruler.
-The reactionary coup of May 20th in Chang-cho was organized by Tan Yen Kai and originally directed against Tang Sen Dji.
+The reactionary coup of May 20th in Changcho was organized by Tan Yen Kai and originally directed against Tang Sen Dji.

-General Ho Tien, who is in Wuhan, is again sharp-ly menaced by Feng Yu Hsiang.
+General Ho Tien, who is in Wuhan, is again sharply menaced by Feng Yu Hsiang.
 If Feng is unable to capture Peking he will, driven by lack of funds and munitions, of course seek to win Wuhan for himself.
 The treacherous Kuomintang leaders, as Wang Ching Wei, Kuo Min Yu and Chu Tien, are more inclined to feng Yu Hsiang than to the Hunan generals.
 Kuo Min Yu and Chu Tien are acting openly as representatives of Feng Yu Hsiang in Wuhan.
-As we see, the bloc of these traitors is alro crumbling. crumbling.
+As we see, the bloc of these traitors is also crumbling.